ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 *  Deposit Insurance Scheme: Singapore dollar deposits of non-bank depositors are insured by the Singapore Deposit Insurance Corporation, for up to S$75,000 in aggregate per depositor per Scheme member by law.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000044_f0e725683706695809427cbb52b4f50c5a1b57d410afd655a0e178da58972f28.png)
+**Description**: The image is a promotional graphic with a modern, tech-focused design featuring a hand interacting with a digital tablet displaying an array of vibrant app icons.
+The icons are interconnected by colored lines, creating a network visualization on top of a grid.
+Below the graphic, a blue bar chart sits above the text "OUR CUSTOMER CENTRES," presented in a classic serif font, suggesting a blend of digital connectivity and established customer service.

 ## City HQ